Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2010 to 2015, but declined slightly in the last year.
-It still should be easier to find a job in this category now than it was a few years ago.
+Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2013 to 2015, but has eased slightly in the last four years.

 Jobs advertised chart